Eisa01/mpv-scripts/README.md

 **Sidenote:**
 - MAC OS by default will use <kbd>command</kbd> key instead of <kbd>ctrl</kbd> key, in order to copy and paste.
 ### SmartCopyPaste Compatibility
-- Windows OS (requires powershell).
+- Windows OS (default powershell, customizable / can be changed in the settings inside the script).
-- MAC OS (requires pbcopy and pbpaste).
+- MAC OS (default pbcopy and pbpaste, customizable / can be changed in the settings inside the script).
-- Linux OS (requires xclip).
+- Linux OS (default xclip, customizable / can be changed in the settings inside the script).
-# SmartCopyPaste-II Script 2.1
+# SmartCopyPaste-II Script 2.2
 SmartCopyPaste is a script for mpv media player, the script adds a very smart copy paste experience to mpv.
 It gives mpv the ability to load videos simply by pasting them into mpv.
 As for copying,  pressing <kbd>ctrl</kbd>+<kbd>c</kbd> on a video, copies the video path and its time to clipboard, which enables paste to resume or to access video with the copied time by pasting.
 The **II** version contain additional features which saves your clipboard into a log file.
 The log adds the option to paste at any time even if clipboard was overwritten or cleared.